UNiXMIT/UNiXextend/docs/AcuToWeb-WINDOWS.md

 ![3](images/atw-w-3.png)

 On the Alias tab you can set any programs to be launched in AcuToWeb.
 We create an alias for each program and any command line options.
-Click 'New' tp open a new window where you can create an alias.
+Click 'New' to open a new window where you can create an alias.

 ![4](images/atw-w-4.png)